Gabriella Slomp, Reader in Political Theory

 Gabriella Slomp teaches the following undergraduate and postgraduate modules:

-She contributes lectures to Introduction to International Relations (IR1005) and seminars to the core modules of the MLitt in International Political Theory.
+She contributes lectures on Realism to IR1005 and seminars on Machiavelli, Hobbes and Schmitt to the core module of the MLitt in International Political Theory.

 Gabriella Slomp is first supervisor to the following students: